What Is Group B Strep In Pregnancy?

 How is Group B Strep Treated?

 In the U.S., the standard of care is to administer IV antibiotics every 4-6 hours in labor (beginning more than 4 hours before baby is born) to anyone who tests positive at any point in pregnancy.
 This is known as the “universal approach” because all are screened at 35-37 weeks and all who are positive are treated with antibiotics in labor.
-Recent evidence supports this approach in treating Group B Strep.
+Recent evidence supports this approach in treating Group B Strep infection.

 In the U.K., a “risk-based” approach is currently taken.
 This approach treats women in labor with antibiotics only if you have one or more of the following risk factors: